signalapp/SQLCipherVsSharedData/README.md

 ### Summary

-iOS apps can't share an encrypted database with app extensions (e.g. share extensions) without being terminated every time they are suspended.
+iOS apps can't share an encrypted database with app extensions (e.g. share extensions) without being terminated every time they enter the background.

 iOS won't let suspended apps retain a file lock on apps in the "shared data container" used to share files between iOS apps & their app extensions.